AFNetworking/fastlane/README.md

 	* Removed

 # Getting Started
+## Testing
+TBD

+## Deployment

+Getting up and running is a simple process:

+1. Setup the Fastfile
+2. Setup the env files
+3. Setup CI (optional)
+4. Generate a Github API Token
+5. Generate a Pod Trunk Access Token

-A full [guide](docs/GettingStartedGuide.md) has been created to help get developers started.
+A full [guide](docs/GettingStartedGuide.md) has been created to help get developers get started with automating deployment.

 # Available Fastlane Lanes
 The lanes provided are divided into two groups: lanes meant for for testing, and lanes meant for deployment.
 In combination with the Github best practices above, developers can fully automate the release process.